With student success as our number one priority, our leaders inspire and empower our team to deliver the best possible experience every day.

 Southern Methodist University, M.B.A.

-Cydney was an executive professor at the Mays School from August 2004 until March 2006 and was a visiting lecturer from January 2004 until August 2004.
-Formerly a principal and managing director of European Investors/EII Realty Securities, Inc., she served in various capacities at EII and was chair of the investment committee from 2002 until 2003, head of the real estate securities group and portfolio manager from 1992 until 2002, and vice president and analyst from 1986 until 1992.
+Formerly a Principal and Managing Director of European Investors/EII Realty Securities, Inc. (EII), she served in various capacities at EII and was chair of the investment committee from 2002 until 2003, head of the real estate securities group and portfolio manager from 1992 until 2002, and vice president and analyst from 1986 until 1992.
 Cydney served on the board of European Investors Holding Company from 1992 until 2005.
 Prior to joining EII, she was a real estate lending officer at RepublicBanc Corporation in Dallas from 1983 until 1986.

-Cydney currently serves on the board of directors of Madison Harbor Balanced Strategies, Inc., a closed-end investment fund registered under the Investment Company Act of 1940.
+Cydney currently serves on the Board of Directors of Pebblebrook Hotel Trust (NYSE:PEB), a hotel REIT and served on the board of Madison Harbor Balanced Strategies, Inc., a closed-end investment fund registered under the Investment Company Act of 1940, and a REIT.
+Ms. Donnell is a Board of Trustee of Trinity University where she also chairs its Investment Committee.
+In 2007, Cydney was appointed to the Employees Retirement System of Texas Board of Trustees by Governor Rick Perry.
 She has served on the board and institutional advisory committee of the National Association of Real Estate Investment Trusts (NAREIT) and in various leadership capacities for the Association of Former Students of Texas A&M University and the Junior League of the City of New York.

 West Virginia University, B.A.